-- 1. In existing downtown neighborhoods and along the riverfront make strategic public investments in sidewalks, street repair, tree and flower planting, neighborhood park development, and trail development, etc. (Source: Strategy LU6). - 2.
-Riverfront areas should have development regulations that address both the street-facing building façade, as well as the rear (river-facing) of the building in order to improve community aesthetics.
+- 1. In existing downtown neighborhoods and along the riverfront make strategic public investments in sidewalks, street repair, tree and flower planting, neighborhood park development, and trail development, etc. - 2.
+Riverfront areas should have development regulations that address both the street-facing building façade, as well as the rear (river-facing) of the building in order to improve community aesthetics. - 3.
+Seek out various traditional governmental grant and funding programs (CDBG, Stewardship, etc.), as well as new federal opportunities such as the CARES Act, Build Back Better, and related State initiatives to support the needs identified in this plan.